347-600-5222

 • Caffè macchiato: Espresso “stained” with a dash of milk.

-• Latte macchiato: Warm milk with just a hint of espresso, often chosen by children or those avoiding strong coffee.
+• Latte macchiato: Warm milk with just a hint of espresso.

 • Caffè lungo: A longer, slightly milder espresso shot.

-The Italian relationship with coffee is about more than taste – it is social.
+The relationship with coffee is about more than taste – it is social.
 Standing at the bar, exchanging a few words with the barista, and quickly sipping an espresso is part of everyday life.
-It is efficiency wrapped in culture, and without coffee, the Italian breakfast would feel incomplete.
+It is efficiency wrapped in culture, and without it, the morning would feel incomplete.

 Cornetto vs. Croissant: What’s the Difference?

-The cornetto is often mistaken for its French cousin, the croissant, but Italians are quick to point out the differences.
-Both are crescent-shaped pastries, yet the Italian version has a softer, sweeter dough and is less buttery.
+The cornetto is often mistaken for its French cousin, the croissant, but locals are quick to point out the differences.
+Both are crescent-shaped pastries, yet the version here has a softer, sweet dough and is less buttery.
 It tends to be more cake-like, while the croissant is flaky and layered.
-This subtle variation shows how Italians take foreign influences and adapt them to local tastes.
+This subtle variation shows how foreign influences are adapted to local tastes.

-Cornetti are almost always paired with cappuccino in bars across Italy, forming the quintessential Italian breakfast duo.
-The experience of walking into a café in the morning, smelling the freshly baked cornetti, and ordering one alongside a cappuccino is something every visitor remembers.
-Discover more at our blog section.
+Cornetti are almost always paired with cappuccino in bars, forming the quintessential duo.
+The experience of walking into a café, smelling the fresh baked cornetti, and ordering one alongside a cappuccino is something every visitor remembers.

 • Plain (semplice): Simple and dusted with powdered sugar.